 Figure 9-11 shows a lap joint with a large number of fasteners.
 In such joints some of the fasteners, due to their position at the end of the fastener row, take a higher load than others.
 When the external shear load is applied, some load redistribution invariably takes place due to local line contact yielding.
 However, after this redistribution the outer fasteners can still experience shear loads some 15 % above average.

+Note that this type of joints are not recommended.
+A preferred design is to have the joint transferring the shear loads by friction.